ddorn/cv/resume.typ

   [2022 -- 2024],
   [Lausanne, CH])

-#entry([Vice-president, then Advisor of Effective Altruism Lausanne],
+#entry([Vice-president, then advisor for Effective Altruism Lausanne],
   [Association aiming to find the best ways to help others and put them into practice], [2022 -- 2023],
   [Lausanne, CH])

 #entry([Co-founder of Chocopoly, the hot chocolate association of EPFL],
-  [Followed by 400+ students, collaborated with 19 associations and served 1288L of chocolate], [2021 -- 2023],
+  [Followed by 400+ students, collaborated with 19 associations and served 1288L of hot chocolate], [2021 -- 2023],
   [Lausanne, CH])